Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 Are natural sapphires valuable?

-Natural untreated sapphire is quite rare, making it comparatively more expensive than treated sapphire.
+Natural untreated sapphire is extremely rare, making it comparatively more expensive than treated sapphire.

 Is a sapphire engagement ring tacky?

 Whether an engagement ring is tacky or not is essentially a matter of personal preference.
-In addition, sapphire engagement rings feature a range of different settings and designs to suit every style.
+Sapphire engagement rings feature a range of different settings and designs to suit every style.

 What does a blue sapphire engagement ring symbolize?